 Layers of Legends

 At Haw Par Villa, a unique feature is that visitors can walk among the sculptures.
-There is no need for trick eye party tricks here.
+This is a chance to take some interesting pictures.
+There is no need for trick-eye party tricks here.
 At some of the dioramas, you can follow little pathways that meander among the sculptures.

 Sculptures at Haw Par Villa can get a bit graphic, gruesome and grotesque.
 They are designed to shock in order to capture visitors’ attention.